Migratory Game Bird Hunting

 - Only shotguns that are 10-gauge or smaller may be used to hunt migratory game birds.

-- Shotguns capable of holding more than three (3) shells must be plugged with a one-piece filler which is incapable of removal without disassembling the shotgun with these exceptions:
+- Shotguns capable of holding more than three (3) shells must be plugged with a one-piece filler which cannot be removed from the loading end.
+Shotguns cannot hold more than three shells in the magazine and chamber combined with the following exceptions:

 - when hunting resident Canada geese during the September Seasons.